Ways to Protect Email Address on Website From Spam and Keep Your Inbox Junk Free

 - Protecting you from scams

 - Claiming cash from class actions against the senders

 - Protecting the environment by cutting down on paper used for the advertisements and pamphlets

 Removal of your address from the mailing list is guaranteed, and it won’t waste your precious time.

 Other Issues DoNotPay Can Help You With

 DoNotPay has more solutions to offer its users than just clearing out your inbox and unsubscribing you from unwanted junk mail.
 Whether you’re facing problems online or offline, DoNotPay has you covered.
-You can access DoNotPay from your web browser or use the iOS app and pick from the many services we offer:
+You can access DoNotPay from your web browser and pick from the many services we offer:

 - Dealing with issues with credit cards

 - Disputing traffic tickets

 - Jumping the phone queue when getting in touch with customer service reps